levitsky/biolccc/doc/sphinx/source/tutorial.rst

 A chemical basis is specific to a type of retention chemistry, solvents and ion paring agent being used in the experiment.
-In addition, it must be used only with the same type of model as the one used in the calibration of the chemical basis.
+In addition, it must be used only with the same polymer model as the one used in the calibration of the chemical basis.

-**Predefined chemical basis** - a chemical basis, calculated (or, more precisely, calibrated) for the specific retention chemistry and type of BioLCCC model.
+**Predefined chemical basis** - a chemical basis, calculated (or, more precisely, calibrated) for the specific retention chemistry and model of a polymer molecule.
 The current version of libBioLCCC contains two predefined chemical bases:

-    **rpAcnFaRod** - a ChemicalBasis calibrated for the reversed phase, ACN as a second solvent, 0.1% FA in both solvents and the ROD BioLCCC model.
+    **rpAcnFaRod** - a ChemicalBasis calibrated for the reversed phase, ACN as a second solvent, 0.1% FA in both solvents and the ROD polymer model.
     The data was obtained in the joint research of Harvard University and Institute for Energy Problems for Chemical Physics, Russian Academy of Science.

-    **rpAcnTfaCoil** - a chemical basis calibrated for the reversed phase, ACN as a second solvent, 0.1% TFA in both solvents and the COIL BioLCCC model.
+    **rpAcnTfaChain** - a chemical basis calibrated for the reversed phase, ACN as a second solvent, 0.1% TFA in both solvents and the CHAIN model.
     The initial data were taken from Guo et al, Journal of Chromatography, 359 (1986) 449-517.

 **Chromatographic conditions** - a description of a chromatographic equipment